larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 _Can you improve the color mapping such that it is easier to see which nodes have a log ratio below -2 and above 2?_

 ## Exercise 3

+In this exercise, we will focus on common network analysis tasks such as clustering and merging networks.

 ### 3.1 Network clustering